 Asheville Academy as an alternative to residential treatment centers

-Asheville Academy for Girls uses a safety-based, collaborative, multidisciplinary, individualized, developmentally appropriate, and approved approach to make our therapeutic boarding school environment as effective and nurturing as possible.
+Asheville Academy uses a safety-based, collaborative, multidisciplinary, individualized, developmentally appropriate, and approved approach to make our therapeutic boarding school environment as effective and nurturing as possible.
 Residential treatment centers have the reputation of working with teens struggling with severe behavioral or emotional challenges.
 At our therapeutic boarding school, we help young girls trying to overcome challenges in a comfortable, home-like environment.
 We have all of the therapeutic capabilities as residential treatment centers, in a setting much more appropriate for middle school aged girls.

 Asheville Academy creates a safe, supportive environment in which girls can gain experience, increase confidence, and learn to regulate their emotions.
-Their clinical model includes individual, family, group, and equine therapy.
+Their clinical model includes individual, family, group, and equine assisted therapy.
 Asheville Academy’s staff are highly qualified in dealing with various types of girls.
 They help young girls develop healthy academic, emotional, and physical habits to take with them through their lives.

-Academic Programming at Asheville Academy for Girls
+Academic Programming at Asheville Academy

 Unlike many residential treatment centers and therapeutic boarding schools, Asheville Academy has an accredited academic program which caters specifically to each individual student’s learning style and academic needs.
 Often, girls come to us struggling in school because of learning disabilities or school refusal issues.
 Other girls come to us excelling in school.
 We meet girls where they are at.

 Read more about academics at Asheville Academy here>>>

 Our campus sits on nearly 100 acres of land and features multiple recreational facilities designed to help young girls become their happiest, healthiest selves.
 Our campus includes:

 - Classroom buildings set away from residential environment which allows for a more “real world” academic experience.